My Save Code Format

 user:awesome-llama,id:8832510,scratchteam:false

 But what happens if you need to store more than a single value?
-There is support for lists stored alongside each key.
-Implementation depends on the project but the general setup is to have the first number after a key representing the length of the list:
+Lists may be stored in each key.
+Implementation depends on the project but the general one is to have the list items separated by commas with the first item representing the length of the list:

 recent_projects:3,The Mast,Submersible,Road Network Designer

-The code responsible for reading the save code will be designed to understand what data is expected for a given key.
+The code responsible for reading the save code shall be designed to understand what data is expected for a given key.
 For example, recent_projects will be expected to be a list, the length determined by the first item. user will be expected to always be a single value.
+Keys are always 1 item and in a save code a colon will always follow it.

-I often also include a magic number at the start of the save code, like this:
+I often include a magic number at the start of the save code, like this:

 account_info,user:awesome-llama,id:8832510,scratchteam:false

-Also, with save codes that are intended to be used by others and not just some internally-used thing, I also ensure a project version number and an approximate date is provided as keys.
-Username may also be useful too.
-The following example is from my game Submersible but trimmed down to just the first bit with the version (v for project version, sv for save code version) and time (t, seconds since 2000):
+Also, with save codes that are intended to be used by others and not just something internally-used, I ensure a project version number is provided as a key, along with optional username and date the code was generated.
+The following example is from my game Submersible (v for project version, sv for save code version) and time (t, seconds since 2000):

 SUB,v:1.0,sv:1,t:731066503,[...]

 If using this for a save code that saves game progress, it is apparent that the simplicity and readability also means it is easy to cheat.
-In my opinion, this doesn't matter as the "see inside" button exists on all Scratch projects and provides even more opportunities to cheat.
 I suggest if you want to stop the simplest, most opportunistic cheating, you include a checksum for the important values (e.g. currency, high score).
+Just remember the "see inside" button exists on all Scratch projects and provides many more opportunities to cheat.

 A list of notable projects that use this system: